djhshih/guidelines-genai-usage/README.md

 ### Coding

+- helping with extraction of structured data from unstructured text
 - creating web page layout and design
 - writing a small block of code to do a specific, well-defined task, while supported by carefully designed unit tests
 - applying well-written programming APIs to perform a specific task, especially a well-documented Python or REST API